dubhater/vapoursynth-damb/readme.rst

         rate must be known.

     file
         Name of the audio file.
 WAV, W64, WAV with WAVEFORMATEX, FLAC, and OGG are supported.

+    delay
+        Delay applied to the audio, in seconds.
+If negative, the audio starts earlier, samples are discarded from the beginning, and silence is added at the end, if necessary.
+If positive, the audio starts later, silence is inserted at the beginning, and excess samples are discarded at the end.
+The duration of the clip is not changed.

 ::